juditharres/Nanopore4Clinics/README.md

 - **Permission denied?** Run `chmod +x bin/ont_vc_pipeline.sh` before executing the script.
 - **Missing dependencies?** Ensure all tools are installed
 - **No BAM files found?** Verify that `IN_DIR` contains BAM files.

-## License
-This pipeline is distributed under the MIT License.
-See `LICENSE` for details.

 ---